kurtosis-tech/kurtosis/docs/docs/quickstart.md

 Let's see it in action, and we'll explain what's happening afterwards.

-First, in your working directory (kurtosis-quickstart) next to your `main.star` file, create a file called `kurtosis.yml` with the following contents:
+First, in your working directory (`kurtosis-quickstart`), next to your `main.star` file, create a file called `kurtosis.yml` with the following contents:

 ```bash
 name: "github.com/john-snow/kurtosis-quickstart"